deinsandbox/meli/README.md

 # MELI

-Follow this instructions to get started with MELI project.
+Please follow these instructions to get started with the **MELI** project.

 ## Prerequisites